A Common Issue That Can Hurt A Relationship Is Expecting

 A Common Issue That Can Hurt a Relationship Is Expecting

 Expectations are a natural part of human interaction, but when they become rigid or unrealistic, they can create significant strain in relationships.
-Whether in romantic partnerships, friendships, or family dynamics, unmet expectations often lead to disappointment, resentment, and communication breakdowns.
-Understanding how expectations shape our interactions and learning to balance them with flexibility is crucial for fostering healthy, lasting connections Less friction, more output..
+Which means whether in romantic partnerships, friendships, or family dynamics, unmet expectations often lead to disappointment, resentment, and communication breakdowns.
+Understanding how expectations shape our interactions and learning to balance them with flexibility is crucial for fostering healthy, lasting connections.

 Why Expectations Can Be Harmful

 Expectations often stem from personal experiences, cultural norms, or idealized portrayals of relationships in media.
-Here's one way to look at it: expecting a partner to read your mind or never make mistakes creates an impossible standard.
-Day to day, while having standards is important, unrealistic expectations can set the stage for conflict.
-When reality doesn’t align with these expectations, frustration arises, and the relationship may suffer Not complicated — just consistent..
+Now, while having standards is important, unrealistic expectations can set the stage for conflict.
+So for example, expecting a partner to read your mind or never make mistakes creates an impossible standard.
+When reality doesn’t align with these expectations, frustration arises, and the relationship may suffer.

 Key issues caused by unrealistic expectations include: